Jarmos-san/PyNotes/PyNotes/python_overview.md

 For most beginner programmers it's obvious which language would be best to start learning with.
 And of course without a single doubt in mind, Python is perhaps the best choice for someone who has never written a line of code ever.
 Primary reasons being, the almost natural English language-like syntax & the huge community support.
 But it's not like other programming languages doesn't enjoy the liberty of a thriving community.
 Javascript, Rust, C++, Java to name a few has already seen immense acceptance in a wide variety of applications.
 Hence, I often refrain from comparing Python with other programming languages in context to finding out which is better.
 At the end of the day it comes down to personal preference & mainly the specific type of job to be completed.

+Regardless, for the sake of understanding, let me describe some differences between Python & other languages.
+But remember, no one language fars better than another.
+Each language will have it's drawbacks & advantages which is why some individuals end up learning more than one language.

+*Work-In-Progress* -- **More Content to Write.**

 ## How To Run Python Programmes